 What Causes Dry Mouth?

 Mouth breathing is poor oral hygiene.
 When we breathe through the mouth, it will dry up.
-Dry mouth then allows bacteria to grow, giving us bad breath and making us prone to cavities and receding gums.
+Dry mouth allows bacteria to grow, giving us bad breath and making us prone to cavities and receding gums.

 Mouth Taping to Improve CPAP Compliance

-If you have sleep apnea, you may use a CPAP machine to gently force pressurized air into your nostrils.
+If you have sleep apnea, you may have a CPAP machine to gently force pressurized air into your nostrils.
 The masks are not always well-fitted and patients may still mouth breathe or have air leakage from the mouth.

 The wellness goal is to avoid having to use a CPAP and address the causes of your apnea.
 While you’re working on your weight, Paleo Diet, alcohol consumption, pillow adjustments and the rest, get the full benefit of your CPAP.
 And no chin straps!